Service Dog Program

 - *Note – Scent-based medical alerts (exception: diabetic alert dog) do not have enough current research behind them to guarantee results.
 The methods for collecting scent samples during medical events and training dogs to orient on these samples is a sound practice, but we cannot guarantee that all dogs will be able to reliably perform these alerts.
 For any team wishing to train scent-based medical alerts, we recommend this not be the only task the dog is trained to perform.

 Note – We cannot guarantee a dog we train will be able to detect seizures before they occur.
 Some dogs possess this ability innately, and we can shape and reinforce this ability into a reliable alert.
-We can also attempt scent-based seizure alert training, but research in this area is lacking and results are not guaranteed.
+We can also do scent-based seizure alert training (See “scent based medical alerts” above), but research in this area is lacking and results are not guaranteed.

 If the dog does not possess a natural alert and is unsuccessful with scent-based training, we can still train response/assistance behaviors for seizures, such as: